maevadevs/Webpack-Config-General/readme.md

   - IMAGES: No compressions
 - No output files: All outputs in memory with `webpack-dev-server`
 - Starting a live server on `127.0.0.1:8080`
-- Enable Webpack Bundle Ananlyzer on `127.0.0.1:8888`

 ### - `yarn build`

-Run Webpack with production configurations.
+Run Webpack with production configurations and generate `dist`.

 - Running `webpack.config.js` in production mode
   - Webpack `mode`: `production`